sing-group/compi-rnaseq-pipeline/README.md

 - `samples` is the folder where the input FASTQ files must be placed.
 It must also contain a `metadata.tsv` file with the samples metadata (names and groups).
 - `genome` is the folder where the input genome must be placed.
 - `genes` is the folder where the input GTF annotation file must be placed.
-- `config` is the folder with input configuration files must be placed.
-It may contain an optional file called `contrasts.tsv` with the DEA contrasts that must be performed (if no provided, the pipeline generates all combinations based on the information in the `metadata.tsv` file).
+- `config` is the folder wher the input configuration files must be placed.
+It may contain an optional file called `contrasts.tsv` with the DEA contrasts that must be performed (if not provided, the pipeline generates all combinations based on the information in the `metadata.tsv` file).

 # Running the pipeline with sample data

-It is possible to test the pipeline using our sample data available [here](https://static.sing-group.org/data/data-compi-rnaseq-pipeline-2.0_chr_X.zip) or [here](https://static.sing-group.org/data/data-compi-rnaseq-pipeline-2.0_HCC1395.zip).
+It is possible to test the pipeline using our sample data available [here](https://static.sing-group.org/data/compi-rnaseq-pipeline/data-compi-rnaseq-pipeline-2.0_chr_X.zip) or [here](https://static.sing-group.org/data/compi-rnaseq-pipeline/data-compi-rnaseq-pipeline-2.0_HCC1395.zip).

-Download any of the ZIP files and decompress the in your local file system.
-Edit the `compi.parameters` file to update `working_dir` so that it points to to the path where you have the decompressed data.
+Download any of the ZIP files and decompress them in your local file system.
+Edit the `compi.parameters` file to update the `working_dir` parameter so that it points to to the path where you have the decompressed data.

 Then, to execute the pipeline using Docker, run the following command changing the `/path/to/rna-seq-docker/data/` to the path where you have the decompressed data.